Sandy & Junior (2001 album): Singles

 The first single from the album, "O Amor Faz" was released in late September 27, 2001 and became the only song on the album to have a music video.
 The song was a hit in the charts of Brazil, reaching the peak of number 3, on November 3, 2001.

 The second single, "A Gente Dá Certo", was released on November 19, 2001, but did not count on a music video.
 The song reached number 36 on December 15, 2001.
 The third single from the album, "Quando Você Passa", was released on January 14, 2002, and even without having an official music video, song became the album's biggest hit, being a hit on the radio and peaking at No. 2 on the Brazilian charts on March 23, 2002.

 Commercial performance

 The album came out with an initial draft of 1 million copies, which sold out in just three days, giving the album the diamond disc, received in the program Domingão do Faustão, Rede Globo.
 However, the album was only certified triple platinum by Pro-Música Brasil (PMB) for more than 750,000 copies sold.
 According to O Estado de S. Paulo, the album sold 1.5 million copies.
-The magazineBillboard published a note saying that the album reached the # 5 position among best selling albums on April 28, 2002.
+The magazine Billboard published a note saying that the album reached the # 5 position among best selling albums on April 28, 2002.

 To try to combat piracy, a coupon was added to the booklet for fans to compete for trips to Universal Studios in Orlando.
 It was the 5th best selling CD of 2001, according to Pro-Música Brasil (PMB).